-The Office of Development, Planning and Research is the central coordinating unit
+The Office of Institutional Research and Effectiveness is the central coordinating

-for activities relating to grant development and institutional effectiveness including
+unit for activities relating to grant development and institutional effectiveness

-planning and evaluation, instructional research and compliance with accrediting agencies.
+including planning and evaluation, instructional research and compliance with accrediting

 Dr. Lindy McCain

 Vice President for Institutional Effectiveness and Student Affairs